STORM533/Shopping-cart/README.md

 # React Shopping Cart

 A multi-page e-commerce shopping cart application built with React and React Router.
 Products are fetched live from the [FakeStore API](https://fakestoreapi.com).
-Built as part of [The Odin Project](https://www.theodinproject.com/) curriculum.

 ---

 ## Features